2022 California State Controller election

 The 2022 California State Controller election was held on November 8, 2022, to elect the California State Controller.
-Due to term limits, incumbent Democratic Controller Betty Yee was ineligible to run for a third term.
+Due to strict absolute lifetime term limit laws, incumbent Democratic State Controller Betty Yee was ineligible to run for a third term.
 Democrat Malia Cohen won the election, defeating Republican Lanhee Chen.
+Despite Chen's loss, the race was the closest of the 2022 elections in California, and Chen received more votes than any Republican candidate in the 2022 national election cycle.
+Chen flipped ten counties, the most that any candidate had flipped in California that year.
+Chen also won four congressional districts held by Democrats, while Cohen won no congressional districts held by Republicans.